Australian Dietary Guidelines

 You can use your mouse or finger to spin the cereal box to find information.
 Access the interactive label here:

-87% of our retail food products rate 3.5 Health Stars & above
+91% of our retail food products rate 3.5 Health Stars and above

-As a leading Australian food manufacturer, we take the nutrition profile of our food products seriously.
-With a Simplot food product in every pantry in Australia, we need to be sure that we are feeding the nation for healthy living.
+As a leading Australian food manufacturer, we take the nutrition profile of our food seriously.
+With Simplot food in almost every pantry in Australia, we need to be sure that we are creating nutritious food for healthy living.

-Of course, we are working to continuously improve on our current portfolio too.
-In fact, we’ve set ourselves a big target, to nutritionally improve 25,000 tonnes of Simplot food products by the year 2020.
-This will require us to change 11% by volume of our Simplot branded food products, as rated against our Simplot Nutrition Profiling System criteria, to move the portfolio to the top 2 tiers – Good or Best rating.
+We are continuously striving to improve on our current portfolio.
+In fact, we have set ourselves a big target, to nutritionally improve 100,000 tonnes of Simplot food products by the year 2023.
+This will require us to improve a significant volume of Simplot branded food, as rated against our Simplot Nutrition Profiling System criteria, to shift our product portfolio to the top two tiers – Good or Best rating.